- Institutional Review Board (IRB)

 Amendments to Protocol

 A: Be sure to describe in detail which personnel are being deleted vs. which personnel are being added.
-It is important to provide complete first and last names of the personnel being changed.
-You must also provide a brief description of the new study personnel's roles and responsibilities for the project (e.g. Joe Smith, the new research coordinator, is responsible for screening portential subjects, obtaining informed consent, and follow-up calls).
+You must also provide a brief description of the new study personnel's roles and responsibilities for the project (e.g. Joe Smith, the new research coordinator, is responsible for screening potential subjects, obtaining informed consent, and follow-up calls).
 Also, when adding new personnel, proof of CITI training will be required if it does not populate into eIRB.

 A:Yes.
 However, it is important to state, in your protocol, how the email addresses were obtained (i.e., The PI is a professor and has email addresses of his students in a distribution list, or the potential subjects have agreed to be contacted for research by signing up for a registry online, or the list has been made accessible for research purposes to the PI).